gramineproject/graphene/Documentation/sgx-intro.rst

 Graphene project uses :term:`SGX` to securely run software.
-SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered thorough official, reference documentation, blogposts and academic papers.
+SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a |~| dossier of available reading material.

-SGX is is an umbrella name of *technology* that is comprised from several parts:
+SGX is an umbrella name of *technology* that comprises several parts:

 - CPU/platform *hardware features*: the new instruction set, new microarchitecture with the :term:`PRM` (:term:`EPC`) memory region and some